-Our Summer Course for primary teachers: Magical Materials - nano and materials science in the classroom, will run from the 7-11th July based in CRANN, Trinity College Dublin.
-The course will introduce teachers to nano and materials science through the ‘NanoWOW’ resource pack.
+Our Summer Course for primary teachers: Magical Materials - nano and materials science in the classroom, ran from the 7-11th July.
+The course introduced teachers to nano and materials science through the ‘NanoWOW’ resource pack.
 Future technologies, cutting edge Irish research, STEM (science, technology, engineering, math) career awareness and education techniques around exploring and learning about materials will all be featured in the course .
-For more information about how to take part please see page 85 of the Drumcondra Education Centre Summer Course book or contact firstname.lastname@example.org

 To request a copy of nanoWOW email - firstname.lastname@example.org and let us know how you're getting on using the material by tweeting us with the #NanoWOW hashtag.

 To view some sample lessons click here and here.

 Have you used NanoWOW?
 Tell us what you thought of it in our online survey.

 This pack has three core lessons that are recommended as essential lessons to introduce nanoscience to children.

 Lesson 01: Introduction to nanoscience